-- Less than 1 NTU turbidity, and - The use of two or more disinfection technologies acceptable to the Health Authority and develop a work/installation plan to implement the chosen option. - Continuous monitoring of the water disinfection process. - An audit of our Bacteriological monitoring program. - An updating of the Emergency Response Plan. - A documented yearly maintenance program for the next five years. - Development and implementation of a Cross Connection Control - program. - Implementation of a monthly and yearly reporting system.
+- Continuous monitoring of the water disinfection process. - An audit of our Bacteriological monitoring program. - An updating of the Emergency Response Plan. - A documented yearly maintenance program for the next five years. - Development and implementation of a Cross Connection Control program. - Implementation of a monthly and yearly reporting system.

-The City of Salmon Arm, in an effort to meet these requirements, had a study completed by Stantec Consulting Ltd. in 2005 to identify appropriate treatment options for the City (http://salmonarm.fileprosite. com/contentengine/Link.asp?ID=2183).
-The recommendation made by this study is to use a rapid sand filtration process followed by UV disinfection and chlorination for the Shuswap Lake supply.
+The City of Salmon Arm completed a study by Stantec Consulting Ltd. in 2005, to identify appropriate treatment options for the City (http://salmonarm.fileprosite.com/contentengine/Link.asp?ID=2183).
+The recommendation made by the study is to use a rapid sand filtration process followed by UV disinfection and chlorination for the Shuswap Lake supply.
 For East Canoe Creek the recommendation is for UV disinfection followed by chlorination and automatic valving to prevent turbidity exceeding 1.0 NTU.
 A Pilot Study to confirm the suitability of the proposed process was completed in the spring of 2006 (Appendix 7).
-The City of Salmon Arm is currently in the detailed design phase for construction of the treatment facility for the Shuswap Lake supply.
+The City of Salmon Arm is currently in the final construction phase of the treatment facility for the Shuswap Lake supply.

-The City has also updated the Emergency Response Plan (See Appendix 8), revised its Bacteriological Monitoring Program (See Appendix 3), and initiated staff training in Cross Connection Control.
-The City will continue to do further work in these areas in 2007.
+The City has also updated the Emergency Response Plan, revised its Bacteriological Monitoring Program, and initiated staff training in Cross Connection Control.
+The City will continue to do further work in these areas in 2008.